2012 Leap Day tornado outbreak

-The 2012 Leap Day tornado outbreak was a significant and deadly tornado outbreak on February 28 and February 29, 2012.
+The 2012 Leap Day tornado outbreak was a significant and deadly tornado outbreak that started on February 28 and ended on February 29, 2012.
+It is so called because the second day was a leap day.
 It caused severe damage in several regions, especially the Great Plains and Ohio Valley regions.
 It also resulted in several tornadoes in the Central Plains, a rarity for the time of year.
 The most destructive and deadly tornado was a violent early-morning EF4 that hit Harrisburg, Illinois, killing 8 people.
 In total, 15 people died in the outbreak.
 Just two days later, a larger and deadlier outbreak devastated the Ohio Valley and Southern United States.